|Floating District of Archon -- Map Scale: 8 miles per hex|

 Robe of Cloudstones: provides Widdemar with an AC of 4 and an invisible floor under his feet enabling him to walk in mid-air even if he stepped off the edge of a cliff.
 The floor extends 10’ radius and moves along with him as he walks about.
 Anyone staying within this radius may safely accompany Widdemar.
 The effect can be cancelled upon command.
 When lifting a knee a foot or more, Widdemar can change the floor’s level, as if climbing steps.
 Lower tiers only last one round, which requires anyone in his company to carefully time their progression with Widdemar’s, or tumble.
 Steps may be made to go down if bending one knee instead.
 The invisible surface does not interfere with intervening obstacles (walls, cliffs, floors, natural ground, vegetation, or living beings unaware of the robe’s enchantment).
 It prevents Widdemar from triggering weight-sensitive traps or leaving any footprints regardless of ground cover (sand, mud, water, grass, carpet, snow, etc), or his feet from making any noise.
 The invisible floor moves with the surface immediately underneath, such as the deck of a skyship.

 Auriane is a spinster spending much of her waking hours building clockwork devices of all sorts.
 Although she’s thought to be an eccentric loner by the rest of the family, her brother Haldemar knows better.
-Auriane doesn’t say much but fears the day either Felldorian or his son inherit the family business.
+Auriane doesn’t say much but fears the day either Felldorian or his oldest son inherit the family business.
 She would much prefer that Haldemar did.
-Her relation with Felldorian’s wife, Ethrenielle, is at best distant.
+Her relation with Felldorian’s consort, Ethrenielle, is at best distant.
 The two have never developed any friendship, due to Ethrenielle’s greed and jealousy.
+Dardaniel is most often away, having essentially given up on ever inheriting the Haaken estate due to his illegitimate birth.
 Auriane relies on a variety of automatons large and small to spy upon the family and watch over her when she sleeps.
 She has the appearance of a seventy-year-old with amber colored eyes like her late mother.
 Her wide-set features seem odd because of her long pointed nose and cleft chin.
 She usually wears a wimple at her hairline, with a stiffened hood rising a hand-width behind her head.
 Yet, her attire is cloth of platinum embroidered in antique gold threads that outline gears, sprockets, keys, and mechanical articulations.
 She also wears an elaborate gold pectoral featuring bits of machinery that occasionally animate when then she thinks.

 M14, AC3, hp 28, MV 90’ (30’), AT spell only, Dmg by spell, Save M14, ML8, AL C (Chaotic Neutral in AD&D Game terms).
 St8, In17, Wi12, Dx12, Co9, Ch9 (reflecting her old age).
 Magical Items: bracers of defense AC3, flask of sovereign glue, flask of oil of slipperiness, pectoral of analysis*, rod of many things (a small rod Auriane uses to create various clockmaking tools), and a tome of minute workings*.